 For those of you who haven’t smelled ants, the descriptions of what ants smell like may surprise you.
 While the thought of blue cheese and bacon atop a fresh wedge salad might make your mouth water, when the blue cheese smell is coming from an ant, it’s not exactly appealing.
 Remember Clint Penick, the ant researcher at Kennesaw State University?
 Well, he says the odorous house ant gives off exactly that scent.
 It’s a blue-cheese-scented pheromone.
 This same chemical is produced by Penicillium mold as well.
 Whether you love it or hate it, you know how pungent the smell of blue cheese is.

 Carpenter ants smell a little different.
-When they’re not sure what’s going on and they feel like a threat is in their vicinity, they start emitting a sour, vinegar-like smell.
-That’s the formic acid they start spraying when defending themselves.
-You can probably guess what citronella ants smell like based on their names and you’d be right.
-Their scent is much like the citrusy scents that make your home smell clean.
+When they’re not sure what’s going on and they feel like a threat is in their vicinity, they spray formic acid.
+This odor is even more pronounced when released by Formica ants.
+You can probably guess what citronella ants smell like based on their name; their scent is much like the citrusy fragrance that makes your home smell clean.
 Other ants smell like olive oil and trap-jaw ants emanate a chocolatey scent when they’re squished.

 What Smells Do Ants Hate?